smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/12 - Relational Division.md

         ) * 1.0 /2 AS Median;
 ```

 Ranking is also not relational division.
 Here is an example finding a percentile on test scores and determining the top 10%.
 Relational division refers to a set operation that returns all the tuples in a table that do not have a corresponding tuple in another table, based on certain conditions.
-For brieity on this statement, I won't include the test data.
+For brevity on this statement, I won't include the test data.

 Below is not an example of relational division, but rather a way to divide the scores into percentiles and then select the top 10% of scores based on their value.